Grange line: Extensions

-The terminus at Grange was relocated in the late 1980s on the eastern side of Military Road to eliminate a level crossing.
-The old station was formerly a stop on the Henley Beach line, an extension of the Grange line which closed in 1957.
-A station named Holdens, located between Woodville and Albert Park stations adjacent to what is now the SA Manufacturing Park, was closed in 1992 and subsequently demolished.
+The terminus at Grange was relocated in 1986 to the eastern side of Military Road to eliminate a level crossing.
+Between 1894 and 1957, the station was a stop on the Henley Beach line, a 2.5 km extension of the Grange line which closed in 1957.

 Until 1996, Grange line services previously operated as a shuttle from Woodville station at night and on weekends, connecting with Outer Harbor line services.

 Renewal

 The South Australian Government previously considered either electrifying the Outer Harbor line or converting it to light rail.
 A light rail conversion would have necessitated the conversion or closure of the Grange line.

 A 2016 report evaluating potential light rail projects in Adelaide outlined four options for the Grange line: